ddiakopoulos/tinygizmo/readme.md

 # Motivation

 This project was born out of frustrations with other immediate-mode gizmo implementations.
 Instead of transform matrices and euler angles, the library exposes a `rigid_transform` struct consisting of a position, rotation quaternion, and scale.

+# Features
+* Global/local transform modes for the translational and rotational gizmos
+* Snap-to-unit (both linear and angular)

 # Attribution